What is usability testing?

 The most essential success factor is whether or not users are involved.
 User focus may be achieved to some extend by experienced UX designers or user researchers, however, it cannot replace data gathered by testing with actual end users of the system.
 They are the only people who determine the added value of the system since they will be using it.
 Users are the main focus in certain techniques, such as card sorting, observation or thinking out loud, or provide their point of view in other techniques, such as walkthroughs, focus groups or personas.

-Applying inspection techniques to the requirements or the design of a system at an early stage of a project will prevent defects.
-If not, defects found after the system has been developed will probably severely impact the project, causing excessive and unnecessary amounts of rework and delays.
+Applying inspection techniques to the requirements or the design of a system at an early stage of a project will prevent faults.
+If not, faults found after the system has been developed will probably severely impact the project, causing excessive and unnecessary amounts of rework and delays.
 By then such rework often needs to be planned for another iteration or release.
 Or, when critical, the rework will delay the release all together.
 As described earlier, it is best to use several techniques throughout a project so that the usability of the product can be optimized in an iterative process, regardless of the project methodology being used.
 In DevOps, be aware not to overdo it.
 Creating large reports may not be effective, using light-weight techniques is preferable in this situation.

 Generally, testing often is preferred to testing less often with more respondents.
 If you have a budget to perform a test with ten respondents, it would be preferable to test twice with five respondents, sometimes even dividing the ten respondents over three tests, rather than testing once with the whole group.
 There may be circumstances when testing with a larger group is preferable, for example when you have to use limited (external) resources.
 In any case, always consider what is best in the specific situation.